A Universal Chern Model on Arbitrary Triangulations

 To convey the difficulty of such a task, we display in Fig.~\ref{Fig:TE} triangulations of the surface of a real-world object, highlighting the complexities and irregularities of such discrete geometries.
-Triangulations of surfaces of real-world objects are routinely generated by 3D scanners and, in fact, any stereolithography (stl) file inputted to a 3D printer or to any other computer numerical controlled (CNC) machine contains a triangulation of a surface.
-It is therefore natural to ask whether such triangulations can be decorated with suitably coupled resonators that exhibit topological collective dynamics or, more concretely, if we can deploy defect-free topological metamaterials on the surfaces of real-world objects.
+Triangulations of surfaces of real-world objects are routinely generated by 3D scanners and, in fact, the stereolithography (stl) files inputted to 3D printers and computer numerical controlled (CNC) machines contain triangulations of surfaces.
+It is therefore natural to ask whether such triangulations can be decorated with suitably coupled resonators or artificial atoms ({\it e.g.} quantum dots) that exhibit topological collective dynamics, thus coating the real-world objects with defect-free topological classical or quantum metamaterials \cite{Footnote2} (see also Supplemental Material \cite{Supplemental}).

+Up to now, there has existed no algorithm that generates a clean Chern model on such discrete geometries.
+Even in the planar case, where topological gaps can be opened by applying physical or synthetic magnetic fields perpendicular to a material's surface, when the underlying discrete geometry is irregular, the small gaps seen in the spectra \cite{MitchellNatPhys2018,BourneJPA2018} are not clean, but rather small mobility gaps contaminated with impurity states.
+Moreover, while the presence of a magnetic field can be theoretically implemented by twisting an ordinary model by the area 2-cocycle of the supporting surface \cite{BourneAHP2020}, a process that inserts the usual Peierls phase factors, this will be a very difficult task for geometries as in Fig.~\ref{Fig:TE}.

+The objective of this letter is to address this issue by supplying a general algorithm for a clean Chern model on an arbitrary triangulation.
+For a triangulated surface: 1) We give precise instructions as to where in space to place the resonators or the artificial atoms; 2) We specify the exact values of the pairwise coupling or hopping coefficients; 3) We give precise instructions on how to translate the abstract tight-binding models into (passive) phononic metamaterials with matching dynamics.